 The VPN with the longest money-back guarantee

 If you’re not into paying for a VPN just yet, CyberGhost might be your best choice.
 It has the longest money-back guarantee period of 45 days, giving you the maximum possible number of Champions League matches for free.
-This should easily cover both Top 16 legs from 12 February to 13 March even if you take your time to test things out before the kickoff of the first two matches.
+This should easily cover both quarter-finals and semi-finals, even if you take your time to test things out first.

-The cheapest VPN for streaming Champions League Top 16
+The cheapest VPN for streaming Champions League quarter-finals

-Private Internet Access (PIA) is the cheapest option among the top VPN services, especially if you’re thinking about watching the Champions League until the end of the season even if your favorite team drops out the Top 16.
-For $6.95/month you will get a decent service that you should be ready to test right away because PIA has a one-week money-back guarantee only.
+Private Internet Access (PIA) is the cheapest option among the top VPN services, especially if you’re thinking about watching the Champions League until the end of the season.
+For $9.95/month you will get a decent service that you should be ready to test right away because PIA has a one-week money-back guarantee only.

 Most VPNs have the majority of their servers in Europe and North America, making them less fast and reliable in other continents.
-That’s why those in Asia should choose Astrill VPN for streaming UEFA Champions League Top 16 online.
+That’s why those in Asia should choose Astrill VPN for streaming UEFA Champions League quarter-finals.
 Most likely it will be faster even than our #1 ExpressVPN.
-In addition to that, Astrill VPN offers an unlimited number of simultaneous connections and a free Android app that is handy if you cannot watch the game at home or on your laptop.
+In addition to that, Astrill VPN offers an unlimited number of devices and five simultaneous connections.
+Its free Android app will be handy if you cannot watch the game at home or on your laptop.

-How to stream UEFA Champions League Top 16 online in the US
+How to stream UEFA Champions League quarter-finals in the US

-There are two UEFA broadcast partners in the US, Turner Sports and Univision Deportes Network, but there’s more than a couple of methods to watch the Top 16 live.
+There are two UEFA broadcast partners in the US, Turner Sports, and Univision Deportes Network, but there’s more than a couple of methods to watch the quarter-finals.